26 September 2010 updated 17 May 2014.

 The above map is copied from the paper listed below "Consanguinity and reproductive health among Arabs - October 2009."
 Only second-cousin and closer marriages are represented.

 Each of Judaism, Christianity and Islam have religious rules prohibiting marriage with certain close relatives; for example all of them prohibit marrying your sister or brother.
-However, none of them prohibit marrying your first cousin.
+However, neither Judaism nor Islam prohibit marrying your first cousin.
+(The position is more complicated with Christianity, with some Christian subdivisions permitting first cousins to marry, other banning it, while the Roman Catholic Church requires the intending first cousin spouses to obtain special permission from the Church.)

 The fact that Islam does not prohibit marrying your first cousin is often used by Muslims as evidence that the practice must be perfectly satisfactory.
 In particular, proponents of cousin marriage invoke the Islamic principle that humans cannot prohibit something that God has permitted, citing texts such as Quran 16.114-116 (Muhammad Asad translation):